Tietgen-ITU/research-project/docs/duckdb/buffer-manager.md

 In the case where the `TemporaryFileManager` goes through all the available `TemporaryFileHandler`s and none of the return a valid `TemporaryFileIndex` then it creates a new instance of `TemporaryFileHandler`.

+> @emiloh thinks that the reason why the files should be able to exponentially handle more indexes is based on the same mechanism as an ArrayList in java.
+However, this brings the question why not keep it in one file?
+And this could be due to the amount of data that we are going to occupy on the disk.
+The data is not being deleted until the whole file is deleted.

 ### Mapping between BlockManager and positions in files

+In `DuckDB` they have a `BlockManager`.
+But in the case where the database has a file where the data is being kept it actually has extended the `BlockManager` with another concrete implementation called the `SingleFileBlockManager`(You can see the creation of it in the `StorageManager` line 190-193).

+#### What is the difference between `BlockManager` and `SingleFileBlockManager`?